YehyunLee/aircraft-studio/README.md

 Authentication (Auth0)
 ----------------------
 This app uses Auth0 for optional sign-in.
 Visit `/login` to either continue as a guest (no account) or sign in with Google.
-After signing in, you'll land back on the home page.
+After signing in, you'll land back on the home page; the header shows your name (if available) and a Logout link.

 Environment variables (see `.env.local.example`):